-It is not uncommon for patients who have had bariatric surgery to relapse and regain the weight.
-In fact, statistics show that one in five people who undergo weight loss surgery regain weight within the first several years.
+It is not uncommon for patients who have had bariatric surgery to relapse and regain weight.
+Statistics show that one in five people who undergo weight loss surgery regain weight within the first several years.
 Today we will be talking about bariatric revision surgery.

 One would think that reducing the size of the stomach through weight loss surgery would ensure that the results are permanent.
 Unfortunately, it is not that easy and is a bit more complicated than that.
-Many factors can cause individuals to gain weight after bariatric surgery, and sometimes it’s simply because the surgery that was performed did not really fit the patient’s needs.
+Individuals can gain weight after bariatric surgery due to various factors, and sometimes the surgery itself does not truly meet the patient’s needs.
 To understand why we should take a look at how weight loss surgery works.

 Individuals who have a body mass index (BMI) of 40+ qualify for bariatric surgeries or procedures.
 Also, if a patient has a BMI of 35+ and has a weight-related health issue like type 2 diabetes, they would be a candidate for weight loss surgery.